HackYourFuture/HTML-CSS/Week1/LESSONPLAN.md

 ### Explanation

 -   The command line interface (CLI) is a way to navigate your computer by issuing direct commands
-- In the past computer had **just** a command line
+-   In the past the computer had **ONLY** a command line
+-   The CLI doesn't always give feedback, like any other program on your computer would give
 -   Desktop application icons are visual shortcuts (Windows: show `$ calc` to launch the calculator)

 ### Example